 Where home visits are appropriate and worthwhile

-- Terminally ill patients: we have no problems seeing those who are at most clinical need
+- Terminally ill patients: we will always see patient who are at most clinical need

-- Truly bedbound patients: we have no problems seeing those who are confined to bed
+- Truly bedbound patients: we will always see those who are confined to bed

-- So poorly, the patient would be harmed if moved: we have no problems seeing those who are at most clinical need.
+- So poorly, the patient would be harmed if moved: we will always see those who are at most clinical need

 If you think you may need a home visit

-If you are poorly and think you need an urgent same day visit, please call us after 8am on the day.
+If you are poorly and think you need an urgent same day visit, please call us after 8am on the day and ideally by 10.00am to allow planning.

 - If you are mobile (own legs, using walking aids, wheelchair or scooter), we kindly ask that you see us in the surgery